TheMasked0ne/HtmlphpjavaBlogcode/README.txt

 it houses a plethora of knowledge on the subject of the "<head>"and the expansive elements to compliment any html related subject of your future works.

+  The <body> in the first copy html Isn't very idea oriented.
+As it was titled "TheGiraffeMemoBlog.com" yet the first heading (h1)(/h1) "The Woe's StolenChristmas Blog." the heading is what you're going to be seeing on the webpage itself so the title would really have to match the headings at all but, Its best to have a idea.
+In the improved code its much easier to read and you can better understand what happening in the code almost at first glance.